Son of mom accused of arranging witness deaths enters plea

 Within seven months of the killing, potential witnesses James Moore and Noah Barnes - both 16 - were fatally shot.
 Prosecutors alleged his mother, Latashia Mopkins, arranged the killings with her brother, nephew and a third man.

-But murder charges against the four were dismissed in September 2018 after a St. Louis detective’s brain cancer diagnosis left him unable to testify.
+But murder charges against the four were dismissed in September 2018 after a St. Louis detective’s brain cancer diagnosis left him unable to testify about a forensic evaluation of cellphones.
 The detective later died.

 Chris Nuelle, a spokeswoman for the Missouri attorney general’s office, which handled the prosecutions, told The Associated Press on Monday that the decision about whether to refile charges against the four remains under review.